minhpascal/mercurial/README.md

 # mercurial

+###Summary
-Summary - I wanted to write a simple framework that would allow me to take output of multiple strategies, execute them and finally, analyze them.
+I wanted to write a simple framework that would allow me to take output of multiple strategies, execute them and finally, analyze them.

-Why is it called Mercurial? - Mercurial is an adjective that describes a person 'subject to sudden or unpredictable changes of mood or mind' ... just like the stock market.
+###Why is it called Mercurial?
+Mercurial is an adjective that describes a person 'subject to sudden or unpredictable changes of mood or mind' ... just like the stock market.
 Furthermore, Mercury is the God of trade/financial gain in ancient Roman mythology.

+###What does it do?
 Mercurial is a framework that allows you to:

 1. Get access to market data from yahoo